gvwilson/thirdbit/src/fiction/cherne/index.md

     becoming mixed coniferous/deciduous forest, chaparral near Cap Beq, and savanna in Araña.

-- Brumoso Mountains: Alpine along their length.
+- Churya Mountains: Alpine along their length.
 Northern and eastern slopes are wetter than southern and eastern.

 - High Plains: Short-grass steppe (the Black Grass) in the north; tall-grass